 - 2 tbsp powdered sugar, additional for dusting

-- Cover with aluminum foil and bake for 30 minutes then remove the foil and continue to bake uncovered for about 10 minutes until the bread pudding is golden brown.
-The bread will rise slightly and the liquid is absorbed by the time the pudding is done.
+- Cover with aluminum foil and bake for 30 minutes.
+Remove the foil and bake again for another 10 minutes or until top of the bread is golden brown.

 Notes: This can be served with ice cream on top or whipped cream.
 The topping options is unlimited – the choice is yours. 😉